HOPE Academics

 The program culminates in a capstone project where students actively engage with an organization to facilitate a process of assessing and addressing an organizational alignment issue.

-See the catalog for more curriculum, admissions, and tuition information.
+See the catalog for more curriculum, admissions, and tuition information for the Master's degree and the graduate certificate.

 Questions?